 3. Myth: It’s always a party

 Reality: Though we listen to a lot of music and have been caught rocking out at red lights more than once, it’s not always a car commercial where we’ve got it blasting as loud as it will go.
-This is actually our work, too.
-We do a good bit of writing and editing while in motion.
+When we’re on the road, we’re actually working too.
+We do a good bit of writing and editing while in motion and are constantly in search of fast wifi.
 When we’re not writing and editing we’re creating content, designing websites, responding to e-mails and making sure we’re meeting deadlines for various assignments.
+You can learn more about our freelancing business at our other wesbsite, also known as Authentic Asheville.

 4. Myth: We live a stress-free life

 Reality: Van life has led to lots of feelings of uncertainty.
 Seems like no matter what it is you do in life, stress is part of the human experience.
 Yet it’s interesting hear people say to us that we seem brave to live our van life dream.
 We always tell them when they say this to us that we actually have moments of real fear and uncertainty to work though.
-Sometimes it’s felt more stressful to live a van life than it was to navigate our previous lives which had a bit more stability and structure.
+Sometimes it’s felt more stressful to live in a camper van than it was to navigate our previous lives which had a bit more stability and structure.
 We keep some of the stress at by with our Van Life Workouts.
 You may or may not see us doing them in random places along the road.
+We also do our best to get alone time away from one another as it can be stressful to spend all of your waking and non-waking hours in the company of another – no matter how much you love them!
+Read up on How to Get Alone Time on the Road if this sounds like something that might help you in your travels.

 4. Myth: We’re totally in control

 Reality: Haha we would be joking if we said we have a complete grasp on van life.
+This was never more evident than during the Covid-19 pandemic when we had to delay travel plans.
 We’re learning all the time and as fast as we can but a lot of this experience has been trial and error.
 It seems like the plan is always changing.
-We have the big picture figured out (for the most part) but a lot of the time we don’t know which direction we’re headed or where we’ll be beyond a week or so.
+We have the big picture figured out (for the most part) but a lot of the time we don’t know which direction we’re headed, where we’ll get our next shower or where we’ll be beyond a week or so.
 A good bit of flexibility is required of us almost all the time.
 It’s good practice for letting go but it totally presents it’s own set of unique challenges.

 5. Myth: We eat out all the time